tonypdmtr/68hc08/asm8.md

 in larger applications, so make it a habit to always do so in your programs.

 Use `BSR` and `JSR` instructions exclusively for calling file local subroutines.
+(And this, assuming each file is only meant to reside in the same block of memory.
+In other words, a single file will be in the same logical memory space, whether that is non-paged, or paged memory for MMU equipped MCUs.)

 File local subroutine names start with `?`.
-And, if the appropriate ASM8 option is turned on, you'll be warned to change `JSR` to `BSR` when the distance is close enough, saving a byte for each change.
-Or use `!JSR` to avoid warning.
+And, if the appropriate ASM8 option is turned on, you'll be hinted to change `JSR` to `BSR` when the distance is close enough, saving a byte for each change.
+Or use `!JSR` to avoid the hint.
-Make sure to terminate those subroutines with the `RTS` instruction.
+Make sure to terminate those subroutines with an `RTS` instruction.

 Use `CALL` instructions to call global subroutines, i.e., subroutines with names not beginning with `?`.
 Important: Global subroutines can be defined in the